movestore/movestore.github.io/create_workflow.md

 ## Organizing Workflows

+<kbd>![](files/Workflow_start.png ':size=800x')</kbd>

 Workflows can be grouped by assigning them a Workflow Category name.
-If no Category is assigned, they will appear under "Uncategorized".
-At any time Categories, Workflows and Instances can be edited, and workflows can be shared or published via the `Workflows` overview page.
+If no Category is assigned, they will appear under "Uncategorized" (2).
+At any time Categories(1), Workflows(5) and Instances(4) can be edited, and workflows can be shared or published (5) via the `Your Workflows` overview page.
+Also nwe Categories can be added at any time (3).
 When adding Workflows that have been privately shared with you, they appear in the Category "Imported Privately Shared Workflows".
 Added public Workflows are initially stored in the Category "Imported Public Shared Workflows".
 Any added Workflows are only copies, they can be changed and reworked in any way and the Workflow Category adapted.

-<kbd>![](files/Workflow_start.png ':size=800x')</kbd>

 ## Overview of 'Your Workflows'